Category Archives: Greek Royals

 Upon his marriage, Perikles acquired two stepdaughters, the daughters of Maria and her first husband:

 The couple settled in Athens but In 1924, the Second Hellenic Republic was declared and the monarchy was abolished.
 They lived many years in exile, first in the United Kingdom until 1925, and then in Italy until 1935.
-In 1935, Perikles and Maria were able to return to Greece when the monarchy was restored with Maria’s nephew King George II upon the throne.
+In 1935, Perikles and Maria returned to Greece when the monarchy was restored with Maria’s nephew King George II upon the throne.
 Perikles and Maria’s marriage did have its issues.
 Perikles had mistresses and often gave his mistresses jewelry stolen from his wife.
 Maria lost money playing backgammon and Perikles was forced to carefully monitor their expenses.
 Maria died of a heart attack at the age of 64 in Athens, Greece on December 14, 1940.
 She was buried at the Royal Cemetery at Tatoi Palace near Athens.

 Statue of Admiral Perikles Ioannidis in Rhodes one of the islands of the Dodecanese; Credit – By Thanasis Christodoulou – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=46619481